aryanhiremath/Hand-and-Face-Tracker-using-python/README.md

 # Hand-and-Face-Tracker-using-python
 Real-time hand and face tracking using Python with MediaPipe.
-Lightweight, efficient, and customizable for applications like gesture recognition and HCI
+Lightweight, efficient, and customizable for applications like gesture recognition and HCI.

 # Features
 1.Real-Time Performance: Processes live video feed for detecting and tracking hand and face landmarks with minimal latency.